Steve Lambert: Biography

 Steve Lambert was born in Los Angeles in 1976.
 He and his family moved to the San Francisco Bay Area four days later.
 His father was a former Franciscan friar, and his mother, an ex-Dominican nun.
 He dropped out of high school in 1993, but went on to study sociology and film, receiving a BFA from the San Francisco Art Institute in 2000, and an MFA at the University of California, Davis in 2006.
 He teaches at SUNY Purchase.
+Lambert, along with Stephen Duncombe, co-founded the Center for Artistic Activism.